 Another investigation, this one in Utah, is looking at the abnormal number of stillbirths in the Uintah Basin, where at least 17 drillers operate.
 According to measurements by University of Colorado researchers in the first two months of 2012 and 2013, dangerous levels of ozone and a number of toxic chemicals that were tied to that state’s oil and gas industry were found.
 The researchers noted that the smog produced by the 11,000 oil and gas wells in the area was worse than Los Angeles, and was roughly the equivalent to an area with 100 million cars.
 There are plans to more than triple the number of oil and gas wells in the area.

 As noted, most studies right now are preliminary in nature, and we can’t draw conclusions at this point.
 However, there has been a serious increase in fracking activity, and that shows no sign of abatement anytime soon, so many important questions have to be answered.
 Hazards associated with fracking must be taken more seriously in Texas and everywhere else.
-If you live near a fracking site in Texas, and either you or your child have become sick, and you believe the illness may be related to exposure to the toxic air pollution caused by fracking activity, please contact the Texas Oil & Gas Industry Injury Lawyers at Hill Law Firm for a free consultation as soon as possible to protect your rights.
+If you live near a fracking site in Texas, and either you or your child have become sick, and you believe the illness may be related to exposure to the toxic air pollution caused by fracking activity, please contact the Texas Oil & Gas Industry Injury Lawyer at Hill Law Firm for a free consultation as soon as possible to protect your rights.